iomete/iom-docs/glossary/large-language-models.md

 ---
 title: Large Language Models (LLMs)
 description: Large Language Models (LLMs) are revolutionizing the field of natural language processing (NLP).
+banner_description: Large Language Models (LLMs) are revolutionizing the field of natural language processing (NLP).
 These advanced machine learning models are trained on massive datasets to understand the patterns and structures of human language.
 alphabet: L
 ---